nicosesma/wacky-kudu/README.md

 ## Quality Rubric

-- Code is well formatted without any linting errors
 - Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+- Interface is user friendly
 - Functions are small and serve a single purpose
 - Code is well organized into a meaningful file structure
-- Code is reasonably tested with a test suite
-- Interface is user friendly

 ## Resources
 Model -